observablehq/framework/docs/sql.md

 <div class="tip">For performance and reliability, we recommend using local files rather than loading data from external servers at runtime.
 If needed, you can use a <a href="./loaders">data loader</a> to take a snapshot of a remote data during build.</div>

+You can also register tables via code (say to have sources that are defined dynamically via user input) by defining the `sql` symbol with [DuckDBClient.sql](./lib/duckdb).

 ## SQL code blocks

 To run SQL queries, create a SQL fenced code block (<code>```sql</code>).
 For example, to query the first 10 rows from the `gaia` table: